Comcast Corporation [CMCSA] Holding Strong: What’s pushing it?

 Shifting the focus to workforce efficiency, Comcast Corporation [CMCSA] earns $573,379 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 9.73 and its Total Asset Turnover is 0.42.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.71 and its Current Ratio is 0.84.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 0.96, which indicates that it is 5.49% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 38.98.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.95, which indicates that it is 4.17% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 28.36.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Comcast Corporation [CMCSA] a Reliable Buy?